Futu Morning Post | Federal Reserve officials rarely release pigeons: It’s time to consider slowing interest rate hikes!UBS: The Fed may stop quantitative tightening in mid-2023 – yqqlm-breakinglatest.news-Breaking Latest News

 Pfizer (PFE.US) recently revealed that the commercial price of its new crown vaccine is expected to quadruple its original price, and the price of the adult vaccine will rise to $110 to $130 per dose.
 Based on its median commercial selling price of $120, which is four times the U.S. government purchase price of the vaccine, which is about $30 per dose, the market expects its revenue to grow significantly, driving its stock higher.
 Pfizer said a vaccine could be commercially available as early as early next year, though that would depend on factors such as when contracts with the federal government expire and when existing U.S. supplies run out.

-- NIO announced that it will add a buyout model in four European countries
+- Weilai announced that it will add a buyout model in four European countries

 $NIO (NIO.US)$ announced on its European App on Friday that it will add ET7, EL7 and ET5 buyout models in addition to the subscription model in Germany, the Netherlands, Denmark and Sweden on November 21, and Delivery starts in early 2023.
 This means that users in the above four countries will be able to buy out or subscribe to own NIO models according to their own circumstances.
 Previously, Weilai announced during its European launch event that it would initially serve users in four European countries in a subscription model.
 The information on the Weilai European App shows that the above-mentioned four countries have started the delivery of subscribers.